Board Certified Vascular Surgeons located in Watkinsville, GA

 Varicose veins are a common health issue — around 35% of Americans live with these thick, swollen blue or purple veins on their legs.
-If you’re troubled by varicose veins, the board-certified vascular surgeons at University Vascular in Watkinsville and Gainesville, Georgia, can help.
+If you’re troubled by varicose veins, the board-certified vascular surgeons at University Vascular in Watkinsville, Georgia, can help.
 Call or schedule a consultation online today for compassionate, expert treatment for your veins.

 Varicose veins are weak or damaged veins that swell with blood, becoming visible on the surface of your skin.
 They usually develop on your legs as thick, ropey, twisted blue or purple veins.